 To actually watch TV however, you’ll first need to find the signal itself.
 You can do this by using a satellite finder compass, which will help you find the signal for all main European satellites.
 When you find it, you’ll hear a high-pitched sound.

 Do I need a separate TV license while touring?

 If you have a TV licence for your main domestic dwelling it will also cover you while touring in a motorhome, caravan or other touring outfit.
 During the period of a tour it is acceptable for a TV set to be used at the home address too.

 However where a caravan or other outfit is sited, whether permanently or on a season pitch it is no longer considered to be touring by the authorities.
 In this instance simultaneous use of a TV set in the sited tourer and the domestic address is not permitted.
 Also you must complete a form confirming there will be no simultaneous use, you can download from here... www.tvlicensing.co.uk

 Insuring your TV and equipment

-If you are installing expensive TV equipment into your motorhome, for example, a satellite dish, this is considered by some insurers to be a modification to the motorhome.
+If you are installing expensive TV equipment into your motorhome or caravan, for example, a satellite dish, this is considered by some insurers to be a modification.
 This means they will need to know about any equipment you’ve installed, so that they can help you get the right cover.
 Once you have chosen your TV and the equipment you need, it’s a good idea to add up the value of it all, and make sure that you have sufficient personal belongings cover to match their collective value, along with all the other belongings you have.

 Advice on aerial mounting